Kusum1101/unsupervisedlearning/README.md

 # unsupervisedlearning
-To find iris dataset clusters
+From the dataset (Iris) dataset, predict the optimum number of clusters and represent it visually.